Skip to content

 At Longwell Lawyers, we have Orlando divorce attorneys that understand the emotional and financial impact a divorce can have on an individual’s life.
 This can be a time period in your life where you are questioning whether or not it is worth saving your marriage, if the situation is emotionally tolerable anymore, or if you are better off living with or without your spouse.

 Our goal in representing our client is to try and ease this emotional process as much as possible, to protect our client financially, and to assist our client in improving their family lifestyle with a reasonable resolution.
-We are here to provide you with a truthful assessment of the possibilities involved in your case, and as experienced family law attorneys, we prepare for our cases as if they were to be aggressively litigated, but in the best interest of our clients, always keeping in mind the opportunity to settle all matters fairly.
+We are here to provide you with a truthful assessment of the possibilities involved in your situation, and as experienced family law attorneys, we prepare for our cases as if they were to be aggressively litigated, but in the best interest of our clients, always keeping in mind the opportunity to settle all matters fairly.

 Are you seeking a divorce?
-Call Longwell Lawyers today at (407) 553-9599 or contact us online to schedule a consultation with our divorce attorney in Orlando.
+Call Longwell Lawyers today at (407) 537-5597 or contact us online to schedule a consultation with our divorce attorney in Orlando.

 Grounds for Divorce / Dissolution of Marriage